-Centra offers a comprehensive line-up of services to support the emotional and mental well-being of the individuals and families we serve.
-Programs include mental health services for adults, adolescents and children, as well as substance abuse and chemical dependency (alcohol and drugs) treatment for adults.
+Centra Mental Health Services offers a comprehensive continuum of services to support the emotional and mental well-being of the individuals and families we serve.
+Programs include mental health services for adults, adolescents and children, as well as substance abuse treatment for adults.

 Centra Mental Health Intake and Resource Center accepts referrals 24 hours a day, 7 days a week to the inpatient adult, senior and child/adolescent psychiatric programs while providing information about mental health resources in our community.
 Please call us at 800.947.5442 or 434.200.4444.

 Centra Piedmont Psychiatric Center – For appointments for psychiatry, psychological services and therapy, please call 434.200.5999.